 As we started growing our Microsoft Dynamics client base, we started to feel the competitive pressures of the marketplace as more and more consultancies entered into space which leads to discussions on how to differentiate ourselves and stand out from the crowd.

-Specialization and Expansion Phase: How We Became BOTH CRM Consulting Service and Product Company
+Expansion Phase: How We Became BOTH CRM Consulting Service and Product Company

 Having implemented CRM to companies scattered across many industries, we were retrospectively evaluating the solutions we had delivered to assess opportunities to specialize through verticalization.
 This was around 2006 and at the time, we had implemented CRM to several financial services firms and commercial real estate brokerages.